YoloNomy/YoloNomy.github.io/_thermo/statistical/Fock_space.md

 \end{aligned}
 $$

 This is much simpler than for bosons!
 We see that all the 3 fermions states are excluded by our symmetry principle, as they would necessarly imply two particles in the same quantum state for a two state system.
+This is also the case of any system with more than 2 particles.
+We simply end up with:

 $$
 \begin{aligned}